metamn/react/content/blog/on-design-sytems/index.md

 After a long journey Somenage shows signs to be a design system rather a component library.

-In theory&mdash;Practice always distorts theory.
+In theory.
+Well, practice distorts theory.

 While each part of a tech stack works fine on its own they often break when combined.